richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ![alt text](../img/icebergcdf14.png)

-5. While we wait for the Test Session to initialise up, at the top right of the screen click **Flow Options**, and under that click on **Parameters**.
+5. After the Test Session has initialised, at the top right of the screen click **Flow Options**, and under that click on **Parameters**.

 ![alt text](../img/icebergcdf15.png)